 Over the coming weeks, I'd like to share highlights of my trip to London.
 I had the loveliest week there last month (how has it been a month already?) and reunited with my favourite places in the city.
-I always make time for Camden.
+One place I always make time for, is Camden.
 Camden Town is known for its nightlife, but I went in the morning which suited the tranquil, spring theme of my visit.
-Nestled along Regent's Canal and bordering beautiful areas like Primrose Hill, Camden is full of beauty too.

-Regent's Canal is a peaceful canal that stretches across north London.
-It is a beautiful part of the city that is well-known yet off the beaten path.
-I felt assured seeing others, including joggers, tourists and locals walking their dog, going the same direction.
-Despite that, it was very still and calm.
-The rain disappeared, the sun was warm and birds were chirping.
+Regent's Canal is a peaceful canal that stretches across the city.
+Once the rain disappeared, the sun was warm and birds were chirping.
 The mood shifted between an atmospheric waterway and rough, graffiti covered bridges.
-This contrast is one of the reasons I love Camden.
+This contrast is one of the many reasons I love Camden.

 Camden Town is a huge attraction in London.
 There are stalls upon stalls of crafts, jewelry, clothing, records and basically everything else.
 That's not even mentioning the huge melting pot of culture and flavourful food.
 I love walking through the dim tunnels of Stables Market, inevitably getting lost in them and ending up on Chalk Farm Road.

-A walk down Chalk Farm Road, home to the famous Roundhouse music venue among other things, is where my walk in Camden ended as I caught the Northern Line to head back west.
+A walk down Chalk Farm Road, home to the famous Roundhouse music venue among other things, is where my time in Camden ended as I caught the Northern Line to head back west.

 What started as a hunt for fish and chips, ended with stops at Temple, Covent Garden, The Strand and South Bank.